Northrop Grumman RQ-4 Global Hawk: NATO

-In 2009, NATO announced that it expected to have a fleet of up to eight Global Hawks by 2012 to be equipped with MP-RTIP radar systems.
+In 2009, NATO announced it expected to have a fleet of up to eight Global Hawks by 2012 to be equipped with MP-RTIP radar systems.
 NATO had budgeted US$1.4 billion (€1 billion) for the project, and a letter of intent was signed.
 NATO signed a contract for five Block 40 Global Hawks in May 2012.
 12 NATO members are participating in the purchase.
 On 10 January 2014, Estonia revealed it wanted to participate in NATO Global Hawk usage.
 In July 2017, the USAF assigned the Mission Designation Series (MDS) of RQ-4D to the NATO AGS air vehicle.

 The first RQ-4D aircraft arrived at Sigonella Air Base on 21 November 2019.
 At that time, all five aircraft were undergoing developmental test flights.
 Initial operational capability was expected in the first half of 2020.

-In October 2018, Italy certified five of the drones for use in Sigonella, Sicily in 2020.
+In October 2018, Italy certified five of the drones for use in Sigonella, Sicily, in 2020.
 However, by 23 December 2019, there were regulatory issues for the Global Hawks concerning shared space between Germany and Italy.
 German government officials criticized the new drones for their lack of technology to avoid collisions with other aircraft.